ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/document-extensions/attachments/indexing.java.markdown

-The `AttachmentsFor` method returns a list of [attachments](../document-extensions/attachments/what-are-attachments) in a given document as well as basic information like `Name` or `Size` about each of them.
+The `AttachmentsFor` method returns a list of [attachments](../document-extensions/attachments/what-are-attachments) in a given document as well as basic information like `name` or `size` about each of them.

 {CODE-TABS}